Removing Malicious Nodes from Networks: Model

-With complete information, it is immediate that the loss is minimized if $S$ contains all, and only, the malicious nodes.
-Our main challenge is to solve this problem when the identity of malicious and benign nodes is uncertain, and instead we have a probability distribution over these.
-This probability distribution may capture any prior knowledge, or may be obtained by learning probability that a node is malicious given its features from past data.
-To formalize, let $\pi \sim \mathcal{P}$, where $\mathcal{P}$ captures the joint probability distribution over node configurations (malicious or benign).
+With complete information, it is immediate that the loss is minimized if $\RemoveS$ contains all, and only, the malicious nodes.
+In reality, the identity of malicious and benign nodes is unknown to us, and instead we have a probability distribution over these.
+This probability distribution may be obtained by learning probability that a node is malicious given its features from past data, e.g., with a Markov network~\citep{AMN:taskar2004learning} or a graph neural network~\citep{KipfW17}.
+To formalize, let $\Config \sim \ConfigProbEst$, where $\ConfigProbEst$ captures the joint probability distribution over node configurations (malicious or benign).
 For our purposes, we make no assumptions on the nature of this distribution; a special case would be when maliciousness probabilities for nodes are independent (conditional on a node's observed features), but our model also captures natural settings in which configurations of network neighbors are correlated (e.g., when malicious nodes tend to have many benign neighbors).
-Our expected loss that we aim to minimize then becomes

-While we will assume that we know $\mathcal{P}$ in the remaining technical discussion, we relax this assumption in our experimental evaluation, where we also demonstrate that our approach is quite robust to errors in our estimation of $\mathcal{P}$.
+The loss function described in \eqref{eq:loss} becomes the following expected loss: